vrm-c/vrm-specification/specification/VRMC_materials_mtoon-1.0/README.md

 The components of the texture are encoded with the sRGB transfer function.
 The RGB components are evaluated after being converted into linear colorspace.

-When the texture is not defined, it must be sampled as having `0.0` in RGB components.
+When undefined, the texture must be sampled as having `0.0` in RGB components.

 - Type: `object`
 - Required: No